chenrui17/alpamayo-recipes-public/README.md

 A collection of end-to-end Alpamayo recipes for multiple versions (v1, v1.5, and beyond), designed to help developers quickly build, adapt, and deploy Alpamayo-based applications.
-This repo brings together battle-tested workflows across the Alpamayo ecosystem, including: post-training recipes (supervised fine-tuning, reinforcement learning, and distillation), auto-labeling and data curation workflows, etc.
+This repo brings together battle-tested workflows across the Alpamayo ecosystem, including post-training recipes (supervised fine-tuning and reinforcement learning), auto-labeling and data curation workflows, etc.
 Whether you are experimenting locally or building a full production stack, this repository is intended as the primary starting point for developers to learn, customize, and extend Alpamayo for their own use cases.